maximilian8181/cellular-automata-showcase-gba/README.md

 - Each rule is handled by explicitly evaluating the 8 possible three-cell neighborhood configurations
 - Rule numbers go from decimal to binary for visual representation purposes
 - Automata states are precomputed before entering the gameloop and stored as "snapshots"
-- Fade transtitions utilize REG_BLDCNT and REG_BLDY hardware registers
+- Fade transitions utilize REG_BLDCNT and REG_BLDY hardware registers